 - Although most node types don’t use names, the ones that do are spread out unevenly across every node group: a few expressions (variables and functions), most types, and some statements (e.g., module nodes).
-What is the best way to make a node’s name information generically accessible regardless of node type, without wasting a lot of space for non-named nodes?
+What is the best way to gain access to a node’s name information, given this disparity?

 - Cone’s namespace rules vary depending on the semantic context a name is declared within.
 How should various different namespaces be represented to ease correct name resolution?

 - Namespace mechanisms allow importing of unowned names, including via an alias